-- 15.1 In accordance with the FCA Handbook and applicable law and regulation, the ACD and the Investment Managers, when executing orders or placing orders with other entities in relation to Financial Instruments for execution on behalf of the Company, must not accept and retain any fees, commissions or monetary benefits from a third party (Third Party Payments). - 15.2 If the ACD, or the Investment Managers, receive any Third Party Payments, these will be returned to the Company as soon as reasonably possible and Shareholders will be informed of the amount received. - 15.3 Neither the ACD, nor the Investment Managers can accept any non-monetary benefits when executing orders or placing orders with other entities for execution in relation to Financial Instruments on behalf of the Company, except those which are capable of enhancing the quality of the service provided to the Company, and which are of a scale and nature such that they could not be judged to impair the ACD's or Investment Manager's compliance with its duty to act honestly, fairly and professionally in the best interests of the Company.
+- 15.1 In accordance with the FCA Rules and applicable law and regulation, the ACD and the Investment Managers, when executing orders or placing orders with other entities in relation to financial instruments for execution on behalf of the Company, must not accept and retain any fees, commissions or monetary benefits from a third party (Third Party Payments). - 15.2 If the ACD, or the Investment Managers, receives any Third Party Payments, these will be returned to the Company as soon as reasonably possible and Shareholders will be informed of the amount received. - 15.3 Neither the ACD, nor the Investment Managers can accept any non-monetary benefits when executing orders or placing orders with other entities for execution in relation to financial instruments on behalf of the Company, except those which are capable of enhancing the quality of the service provided to the Company, and which are of a scale and nature such that they could not be judged to impair the ACD's or Investment Managers' compliance with their duty to act honestly, fairly and professionally in the best interests of the Company.